 Faith communities across Oregon are raising awareness about criminal justice issues as a matter of faith:

-- First Unitarian Universalist Church in Portland is hosting a film screening of Rikers: An American Jail, in partnership with EMO and its Ending the New Jim Crow social action group, in September 2018.
+- First Unitarian Universalist Church in Portland hosted a film screening of Rikers: An American Jail, in partnership with EMO and its Ending the New Jim Crow social action group, in September 2018.

 - The Presbytery of the Cascades held a workshop about criminal justice reform, with EMO speakers, at its Spring Meeting in March 2018.

-- The Episcopal Church of the Good Samaritan in Corvallis is hosting a Criminal Justice Sabbath in July.
+- The Episcopal Church of the Good Samaritan in Corvallis hosted a Criminal Justice Sabbath in July.

 - St John the Baptist Episcopal Church in Portland hosted a Criminal Justice Sabbath in September, with a blessing for prison ministry volunteers.

-- St. Matthew's Episcopal Church in Ontario is hosting a Criminal Justice Sabbath, and continues its connection with its parochial parish, Grace Chapel, inside the Snake River Correctional Facility.
+- St. Matthew's Episcopal Church in Ontario hosts an annual Criminal Justice Sabbath, and continues its connection with its parochial parish, Grace Chapel, inside the Snake River Correctional Facility.